All Episodes

 But so many things in life.

-And that, like right now, society is in the middle of some major steps backwards, and I would say the biggest defining one of the human experience is fiat currency, uh, and and modern bureaucratic governments, uh, that are spawned by it, and is a phenomena of just simple technology, right?
+And I would say the biggest defining one of the human experience is fiat currency and modern bureaucratic governments that are spawned by it.

-Paper money, and everything that sustained it in modern communications and propaganda and economic control, industrialization, blah blah blah.
+Paper money and everything that sustained it in modern communications and propaganda and economic control, industrialization, blah, blah, blah.

 But I think if there's a single defining feature of the step backward that we are currently in for humanity, it would be the advent of fiat currency.